!

 With her vast knowledge of animals and conservation, Dr. McGill is an integral part of the SAFE program.

-There are many problems facing the endangered African Penguin species, from oil spills and climate change to overfishing.
+There are many problems facing the Critically Endangered African Penguin species, from oil spills and climate change to overfishing.
 African Penguins swim miles to find food, following instincts that would lead them to their next meal; however, according to Dr. McGill,

 “The fish are so depleted now…that these poor little penguins are not finding the fish, and so they’re finding themselves in what scientists call an ‘ecological trap.’
 The system is starting to fall apart.
 What should work for these young penguins no longer does.”